SKalt/SKalt.github.io/content/posts/2019-08-13-jenkins_rewrite.md

 I could use nested `include`s or layouts to compose my html snippets, but that requires some initial head-scratching (see above: directory structure, Liquid templating language).
 This did make me appreciate how idiomatic `<template>` and `<slot>` are in Vue and Svelte.

-While dealing with Jekyll's differences made me give up some chances to <abbr title="don't repeat yourself">DRY</abbr>, I did find myself writing smaller, simpler HTML.
+While dealing with Jekyll's differences made me give up some chances to <abbr title="Don't Repeat Yourself">DRY</abbr>, I did find myself writing smaller, simpler HTML.
 I had been reading about the merits of [<abbr title="Plain Old Semantic HTML">POSH</abbr>](http://microformats.org/wiki/posh), so I'd say this was a win.

 ## Other things I picked up